vladen/aerobus/spec/readme.md

 });
 ```

-throws if @object#next is not a function.
+throws if @object.next is not a function.

 ```js
 [new Array(), true, new Date(), 1, {}, 'test'].forEach(function (value) {